-Status: 7/27/15 - Approved by the House on a vote of 380-0 and referred to Senate
+Status: 7/27/15 - Approved by the House on a vote of 380-0 and referred to Senate Committee on Commerce, Science and Transportation

-H.R.
+Legislation/Topic H.R.
 2776 (Cohen) - The Carry-On Freedom Act of 2015

 This bill would direct the Secretary of Transportation to issue regulations that prevent airlines from reducing the size of carry-on luggage from the size standards utilized by airlines on June 8, 2015.